 Depending on local factors such as geography, topography, and climate, some bike-share systems may look better on paper than they perform in practice.
 This is something to be aware of if you’re planning to hop on a shared bike in an unfamiliar city.

 For instance, San Francisco has a comprehensive bike-share network, but it also has a ton of hills that seem a lot less charming when you’re huffing and puffing your way to the top.
 Chicago’s year-round program sounds convenient until it’s time to suit up and ride against January’s bitter lake wind.

 4. Safety Can Be an Issue

 Bike safety varies widely from place to place.
-Some cities are renowned for their ample lanes and bikeways, while others barely seem to acknowledge cyclists’ existence.
+Some cities are renowned for their protected lanes and bikeways, while others barely seem to acknowledge cyclists’ existence.

-You probably have a good sense of where your hometown falls on this spectrum, and can make decisions about biking and bikesharing accordingly.
+You probably have a good sense of where your hometown falls on this spectrum and can make decisions about biking and bike sharing accordingly.
 But without exhaustive research, it’s harder to get a sense of how bikers fare in less-familiar cities.
-At minimum, you should wear a helmet whenever you use a bike share, regardless of local regulations.
+At a minimum, you should wear a helmet whenever you use a bike-share, regardless of local regulations.

 5. Helmets Usually Aren’t Provided

 Speaking of helmets, bike-share systems don’t usually provide them at stations.
 While many states and municipalities don’t require adults to wear helmets on bicycles, it’s a good idea to do so, particularly if you’re sharing the road with cars.
 Of course, that’s especially inconvenient if you’re traveling, as a helmet takes up valuable space in your luggage and can’t be folded down.

 And if you don’t already own a bike helmet, buying one increases the cost of your bike sharing habit.
 Good helmets start at $20, and excellent ones can cost $100 or more.